-How To Pick The Right Facebook Ad Agency
+How To Pick The Right Facebook Or Google Ad Agency

-It can be a wild wild west out there when it comes to picking the right Facebook ad agency.
-With marketing gurus sending business owners down different paths, an array of strategies being heralded and different pricing across the board, picking a Facebook ad agency is not a simple walk in the park.
+It can be a wild wild west out there when it comes to picking the right Facebook or Google ad agency.
+With marketing gurus sending business owners down different paths, an array of strategies being heralded and different pricing across the board, picking an ad agency is not a simple walk in the park.

-Here are ten things to consider when picking your preferred Facebook ad agency (in no particular order):
+Here are ten things to consider when picking your preferred ad agency (in no particular order):

 1. Business History